 Rosemary owned and operated a tutoring business for 16 years.
 During this time, she became adept at identifying and remediating learning problems encountered by at - risk students.
 She has been an advocate for programs assisting students who have difficulty learning in the traditional classroom setting.

-Darryl Mrockowski is the Vice President of Operations for Turning a New Page.
+Darryl Mrockowski manages Operations for Turning a New Page.
 Previously, he was in Training and Development with the Tohono O’odham Gaming Authority.
 He has also held positions with Scholastic Publishing, the Wadsworth Atheneum and TIE Communications.

 Darryl has a B.S. degree in business from the University of New Haven in Connecticut, and an A.S. degree from Housatonic Community College, where he graduated first in his class.
-He especially enjoys his work at Thornydale Elementary School, volunteering his time to help - risk learners.
-He was honored by the Marana Foundation in 2004 with their Hero’s Award for his work with these students.
+He was honored by the Marana Foundation in 2004 with their Hero’s Award for his work with at - risk students at Thornydale Elementary School.
 Recently, the Marana Foundation chose him to be their treasurer for the upcoming year.

 In his spare time, Darryl enjoys swimming, hiking, reading and the theater.